seppzer0/aospa-vanilla-builder/README.md

-# aospa-vanilla-builder — an easy wrapper for GMS-less AOSPA builds
+# aospa-vanilla-builder — an easy wrapper for Dockerized GMS-less AOSPA builds

 aospa-vanilla-builder is a simple Dockerized wrapper for building "vanilla" AOSPA (aka without Google Mobile Services).